 “I called Burke.”

 "What?” exclaimed Mozzie.

 “He was the only… the only FBI contact number I know by heart.”
 Neal shut his eyes, suddenly hot.
 Sweat beaded on his forehead.
 He wanted everything to stop spinning.

 “Why the hell—” began Mozzie, but Neal continued.

-"I trapped the other thief," said Neal, his breath short, "and left a full bag of money next to him."
+“I trapped the other thief,” said Neal, his breath short, “and left a full bag of cash next to him.”

-"You framed him," said Kate.
-"And you wanted the FBI to catch him."
+“You framed him,” said Kate hollowly.
+“And you wanted the FBI to catch him.”